Congress renewing effort to preserve, protect historic Black cemeteries nationwide - NewsBreak

 Now some lawmakers on Capitol Hill are trying to help.

-Senator Brown said the bipartisan bill is cosponsored with Republican Senator Mitt Romney.
-He said the legislation was inspired by a 2019 visit to a Black cemetery in Ohio.
+Brown said the bipartisan bill is cosponsored with Republican Sen. Mitt Romney.
+He said the legislation was inspired by a 2019 visit to a black cemetery in Ohio.

 Brown said he’s optimistic it’ll pass with bipartisan support.

-Fagar said federal support is desperately needed.
-She said support is needed not just to protect these burial sites but to help uncover the history left behind.
+Fagar said the federal support is desperately needed.
+She said it’s not just to protect these burial sites but to help uncover the history left behind.

 ©2022 Cox Media Group